MartinEesmaa/VVCEasy/AndroidVVC/README.md

-# Android vvdec/uvg266 applications (Termux app)
+# Android vvenc & vvdec/uvg266 applications (Termux app)

 Requirements: Termux app with apk or F-Droid app.
-For uvg266/vvdecapp pipe, it requires FFmpeg installed on Termux app.
+For uvg266/vvenc/vvdec pipe, it requires FFmpeg installed on Termux app.

 See the screenshot of vvdecapp in Termux app:

 ![termuxvvdecappinandroid](https://user-images.githubusercontent.com/88035011/176990694-52279bf1-86fd-419e-a2b7-1b6d1038ac18.jpg)

-All system types of arm64, armeabi, x86 and x86_64 is built on vvdecapp & uvg266, it is use of Termux app.
+All system types of arm64, armeabi, x86 and x86_64 is built on vvenc, vvdec & uvg266, it is use of Termux app.

-arm64 - API 21 (64-bit phones only)
+arm64 - API 21 (64-bit phones & tablets only)

 armeabi - API 19 (32-bit phones)